itiligent/ESXi-Custom-ISO/testlab-cheat-sheet.md

        		2    2    bc2       231a       true     yes 				       Seagate RSS LLC Expansion Portable
 		 											(yes = passthrough enabled,
 			  										   we want this disabled)

+	3. Stop the USB arbitrator from passing through USB devices temporarily:
+			/etc/init.d/usbarbitrator stop

     4. Prevent USB passthrough for this specific USB device using the above list output, formatted as  #:#:#:#

        esxcli hardware usb passthrough device disable -d 2:2:bc2:231a

+	5. Start the USB arbitrator:
+			/etc/init.d/usbarbitrator start

-    5. Refresh storage devices list in the ESXi console and note the new USB device name. e.g: mpx.vmhba32:C0:T0:L0 for the next step
+    5. Refresh storage devices list in the ESXi console and note the new USB device name for the optional next step. e.g: mpx.vmhba32:C0:T0:L0

-	6. update the below DEV and DATASTORE variables and run each line in the terminal:
+	6. If a VMFS partition not already present on the USB, update the below DEV and DATASTORE variables by running each updated line in the terminal:

  	DEV="/dev/disks/mpx.vmhba32:C0:T0:L0"
 	DATASTORE_NAME="Backup"

+ 	7. To create the VMFS partition on the USB
 	partedUtil mklabel $DEV gpt # set the gpt label END_SECTOR=$(eval expr $(partedUtil getptbl "$DEV" | tail -1 | awk '{print $1 " \\* " $2 " \\* " $3}') - 1) # get disk geometry
 	partedUtil setptbl $DEV gpt "1 2048 $END_SECTOR AA31E02A400F11DB9590000C2911D1B8 0" # create partition